Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Conclusions and Open Challenges

 From a purely software perspective, existing studies confirm that SNNs are vulnerable to data poisoning and adversarial perturbations, which can significantly degrade accuracy even in lightweight models.
-However, evaluations should move beyond MNIST-like datasets toward detection/segmentation and closed-loop control (robotics), including event-camera benchmarks.
-Future work requires to explore hybrid defenses that combine differential privacy, robust training, SNN watermarking (exploring hybrid IP protection), and data sanitization, while considering the resource constraints of edge neuromorphic devices.
+However, evaluations should move beyond MNIST-like datasets and purely simulation-based settings toward hardware-aware studies using detection, segmentation, closed-loop control, and event-camera benchmarks.
+At the software level, adversarial attacks and defenses are the most extensively evaluated, while temporal backdoors and privacy attacks have fewer independent studies and limited hardware validation.
+Security enablers such as PUFs and TRNGs include several fabricated demonstrations, but their complete readout, calibration, reliability, and energy costs are not reported consistently.
+Future work should explore hybrid defenses that combine differential privacy, robust training, SNN watermarking, hybrid IP-protection mechanisms, and poisoned-data filtering, while considering the resource constraints of neuromorphic hardware.

-Addressing these challenges demands collaboration across disciplines.
-Materials scientists can model degradation, thermal drift, and stochastic switching; circuit designers develop efficient, tamper-resistant architectures; cryptographers design lightweight PUF and TRNG primitives and software experts build SNNs resilient to attacks.
-Only through such convergence we can achieve secure, scalable, and trustworthy neuromorphic platforms.
+Addressing these challenges requires collaboration across disciplines.
+Materials scientists can model degradation, thermal drift, and stochastic switching; circuit designers can develop efficient, tamper-resistant architectures; cryptographers can design lightweight PUF and TRNG primitives, and software experts can build SNNs resilient to attacks.
+Only through such convergence can we achieve secure, scalable, and trustworthy neuromorphic platforms.